rcompanhoni/javascript-snippets/README.md

 #### React/Redux Weather App

 A React app that where the user can search for weather data for a particular location.

+#### Webpack/React Bootstrapper

+A bootstrapper project with a composed webpack configuration and a minimum React setup.

 ## Tests